IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Readme.md

 IBM Cloud Pak for Business Automation (CP4BA) assembles certified software from the IBM Automation Platform for Digital Business on multiple cloud infrastructures.
 It offers design, build, run, and automation services to rapidly scale your programs and fully execute and operationalize an automation strategy.

-You can read more about CP4BA here: https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=overview-what-is-cloud-pak-business-automation
+You can read more about CP4BA here: <a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=overview-what-is-cloud-pak-business-automation" target="_blank">https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=overview-what-is-cloud-pak-business-automation</a>

 ## Lab Overview